Eulalia Bernard

-Maunrice Eulalee Bernard Little (7 July 1935- 11 July 2021), known as Eulalia Bernard, was a Costa Rican writer, poet, activist, politician, diplomat, and educator.
+Maunrice Eulalee Bernard Little (7 July 1935 – 11 July 2021), known as Eulalia Bernard, was a Costa Rican writer, poet, activist, politician, diplomat, and educator.
 She is considered in her country as an icon of the African descent culture.
 Bernard was the first Afro-Costa Rican woman to be published in her country.

 Early life and education

-She was born in Port Limón on July 07, 1935.
+She was born in Port Limón, Costa Rica, on July 7, 1935.
 Her parents were Carolina Little Crosby (also known as Carolina Bernard), a teacher with a transformative vision, and Christopher Bernard Jackson, a tailor.
 Both were Jamaican immigrants.
-Her mother was supporting her to break with traditional racist culture, by getting roles such as the angel within Catholic events.
+Her mother supported her breaking with traditional racist culture, by getting roles such as the angel in Catholic events.

-For her primary school she attended Colegio Nuestra Señora de Sion in San José (Costa Rica) and secondary school at Colegio Diurno in Limón City.
-In 1956 she started working as a teacher.
-After teaching in San José and Heredia, she decided to continue studying at the university, becoming the first afrodescendant woman graduating from the School of Modern Languages.
-Later, she assisted to the University of Wales for graduate studies in Linguistics and Educative Television.
+For her primary schooling, Eulalie attended Colegio Nuestra Señora de Sion in San José (Costa Rica) and secondary school at Colegio Diurno in Limón City.
+In 1956, she started working as a teacher.
+After teaching in San José and Heredia, she decided to continue studying at the university, becoming the first Afrodescendant woman to graduate from the School of Modern Languages.
+Later, at the Cardiff University in Wales, she did graduate studies in Linguistics and Educative Television.
 As part of her graduate studies, Bernard researched on the phonology of Limonese Creole in 1969, becoming a pioneer of the field.

 Professional career

-She was also a pioneer in the black political field within her country and the region.
-In the 70s, she was a consolidated activist of the African diaspora.
+Bernard was also a pioneer in the black political field within her country and the region.
+In the 1970s, she was a consolidated activist of the African diaspora.
 In the 1970s she released a recording of her poetry and the fact that she chose a record instead of the established print media to publish her poetry caused quite some controversy among the Latin American academics.

-In 1974 she served as a cultural attaché in Jamaica.
+In 1974, Bernard served as a cultural attaché in Jamaica.
 That same year, she proposed and led the "Educative Plan for Limón" at the Ministry of Public Education.
 The goal of this Plan was to have bilingual and bicultural education.
 However, the plan was interrupted because the Minister of the moment argued that the racism was a problem that was being imported to the country, as some personalities such as Harriet Tubman were part of the posters for the campaign.
 For the Plan, Bernard has taken advantage or her knowledge in linguistics.
-Additionally, her studies on educative television made her a precursor for the foundation of the Costa Rican public System for National Radio and Television.
+Additionally, Bernard's studies on educative television made her a precursor for the foundation of the Costa Rican public System for National Radio and Television.